 The ILPA was set up in 1984 to promote and improve the advising and representation of immigrants.
 This site includes details of publications, a membership directory, submissions to the UK and EU parliaments and useful links.

-The IOM is an organisation which works with migrants and governments to provide humane responses to migration challenges.
+The International Organization for Migration (IOM) is an inter-governmental organisation with over 170 member states which works with migrants and governments to provide humane responses to migration challenges.
 The site includes links to regional IOM web sites, recent publications and press announcements.
-The “Law” section of the site gives access to the Migration Law Database, a database of norms and instruments regulating migration at international, regional and national levels.
+The site’s Migration Law Database is a database of norms and instruments regulating migration at international, regional and national levels.

-The JCWI is an independent national voluntary organisation which campaigns for justice in UK immigration and asylum law and policy.
-The “Policy” section of the site provides news of recent developments in immigration law and links to relevant UK and European documents, including legislation.
+The Joint Council for the Welfare of Immigrants (JCWI) is an independent national voluntary organisation which campaigns for justice in UK immigration and asylum law and policy.
+Site content includes news of recent developments in immigration law and links to relevant UK and European documents, including legislation.

-The Migration Policy Group (MPG) is an independent organisation, based in Brussels, committed to policy development on migration and mobility, anti-discrimination and equality, and diversity and integration.
-The web site includes information on MPG’s programmes of work in those three areas.
-Publications include a series of Anti-Discrimination Reports covering over 20 European countries, and (within the Anti-Discrimination section) all issues to date of the bi-annual European Anti-Discrimination Law Review (2005 onwards).
+The Migration Policy Group (MPG) is an independent organisation, established in 1995 and based in Brussels, which is committed to policy development on integration, migration and anti-discrimination.
+Its web site provides information on MPG’s programmes of work in those areas.
+Publications include issues of various equality and anti-discrimination law reviews published by the European Commission, including the current bi-annual European Equality Law Review.

 The Office of the Immigration Services Commissioner (OISC) regulates those immigration advisers in the UK who are not members of professional bodies such as the Law Society and the General Council of the Bar.
 Content in this section of the GOV.UK site includes guidance, practice notes, the Code of Standards, the complaint scheme, annual reports and newsletters.

-The refugee law reader: cases, documents and materials (7th edition, 2014), published by the Hungarian Helsinki Committee and funded by the United Nations High Commissioner for Refugees and the European Refugee Fund, is intended to serve as a “model curriculum” for the study of international refugee law.
-Aimed at professors, lawyers, advocates and students, the reader contains over 700 documents and materials.
+The Refugee Law Reader: Cases, Documents and Materials (7th edition, 2014), published by the Hungarian Helsinki Committee and funded by the United Nations High Commissioner for Refugees, is intended to serve as a “model curriculum” for the study of international refugee law.
+Aimed at professors, lawyers, advocates and students, the Reader contains over 1500 documents and materials.
 Materials include key legal texts, instruments and academic commentary.

 The UN Refugee Agency’s Refworld web site provides information necessary for taking decisions on refugee status.
 The site includes reports on country status; a legal documents collection, including legislation and case law; and thematic reports.
 Documents can be browsed by topic, publisher or document type.